Kallang River body parts murder: Investigations and arrest of the suspect

-The police started their investigations as soon as the body parts were discovered.
+The Singapore Police Force commenced their investigations as soon as the body parts were discovered.
 The forensic experts who received the body parts in the mortuary managed to extract fingerprints from the upper torso.
 After searching in their database, the police found a match to the fingerprints, and they belonged to a 22-year-old Chinese national named Liu Hong Mei.
 Liu, the third out of four children, was a native of Changchun, China, who first came to Singapore to work in 2003.
 Her sister was also in Singapore and was soon to be married to a Singaporean some months later.
-She was found to be working at Agere Systems Singapore as a production operator.
+She was found to be employed at Agere Systems Singapore as a production operator.
 Her colleagues had earlier filed a missing persons report of Liu, who was absent from her night shift since the night before.

 The police then headed to Agere, where they interviewed Liu's colleagues.
 Liu was said to be well-liked and was a cheerful colleague who got along well with others.
-However, as the police inquired further, they found that Liu was promoted twice soon after her employment.
+However, as the police enquired further, they found that Liu was promoted twice soon after her employment.
 The short period of time she spent between her first employment and promotion earned some dissatisfaction from the people in her workplace, and it was aggravated by many instances where Liu was physically intimate with her supervisor Leong Siew Chor, a 50-year-old married man and father of three.
 These intimate behaviours include kissing and hugging.
 They had been reprimanded after a colleague complained to the management about their inappropriate behaviour.

 The police decided to interview Liu's supervisor Leong Siew Chor.
 At that point, the investigators did not tell him that Liu's body was found.
 However, Inspector Roy Lim noticed that Leong was acting suspiciously.
 He acted defensively, denying any relationship with Liu, and his hands were trembling.
-Inspector Lim even noticed a few small cuts on the fingers of the slim and bespectacled, slightly balding man.
+Inspector Lim even noticed a few small cuts on Leong's fingers.
 It was then the police took him back to the police station for further questioning.
-Ten hours after being detained in the station, Leong confessed to the police that he killed Liu, but he stated it was done so out of consent from Liu, who made a lovers' suicide pact with him, and he also confessed to having an affair with Liu since a year ago.
+Ten hours after being detained, Leong confessed to the police that he killed Liu, but he stated it was done so out of consent from Liu, who made a lovers' suicide pact with him, and he also confessed to having an affair with Liu since a year ago.
 On 18 June 2005, merely three days after the discovery of Liu's body parts, 50-year-old Leong Siew Chor was charged with murder.
-If found guilty, Leong would be sentenced to death, under Singapore law.
+If found guilty, Leong would be sentenced to death.